 Medications for schizophrenia

-Photo of a patient and doctor talking
+Photo of patient and doctor talking

 Antipsychotic medications (neuroleptics) reduce the symptoms of psychosis and prevent further episodes.
-But they can have some strong side effects.
+But they can have some unpleasant side effects.
 The decision whether or not to use them will depend on the person's situation and the phase of the disease.

 Sleeping pills and anti-anxiety drugs () can help for a while in people who are very restless and are having problems sleeping.
 These medications are usually taken in addition to antipsychotics.
 Antidepressants can be used to treat symptoms of .